karmaniverous/serverless-zod-openapi/docs-src/cli.md

 - `openapi.ts` → register.openapi.ts
 - `serverless.ts` → register.serverless.ts (non‑HTTP)

-Idempotent, POSIX‑sorted, formatted when Prettier is available.
+One‑shot, idempotent, POSIX‑sorted, formatted when Prettier is available.

-`--watch` uses chokidar with a small debounce; “Updated” vs “No changes” messages are expected.
+For a live authoring loop that keeps registers (and OpenAPI) fresh, use `smoz dev` instead of a register watcher.

 ## add